Asharalikhan4/Core-Subject-Notes/OperatingSystem.md

 - A general device driver interface.

 # Process Concept
-Early Computer - One program at a time
+Early Computer - One program at a time<br/>
 Modern Computer - Multiprogramming, Multitasking

 **Process:** A process is a program in execution.

 A process includes
 1. Program Counter
 2. Content of the processor’s register.